Employability Assistance for People with Disabilities Operating Manual

 4. participant's perceived barriers to pursuing vocational interests and goals;

-5. motivation; and
+5. motivation;

-6. functional abilities/aptitudes.
+6. functional abilities/aptitudes;

-7. volunteer experience.
+7. volunteer experience; and

 8. educational work experience.

-If the available employment information is incomplete or out-of-date for the participant's current circumstances, it may be appropriate for the Vocational Counsellor to arrange for a formalized Assessment including the use of short term unpaid work experiences. (refer to Section 133.3 and Section 133.4).
+If the available employment information is incomplete or out-of-date for the participant's current circumstances, it may be appropriate for the Vocational Counsellor to arrange for a formalized Assessment including the use of short term unpaid work experiences.
+(Refer to Section 133.3 and Section 133.4.)

 1. cognitive abilities;